 How Philadelphia Became Pretzel Town, USA

-Philly and pretzels?
-It’s a combo as natural as, um … okay, it’s a little weird.
+Hey hey, it's National Pretzel Day again today.
+Which may lead you to ask yourself: How did Philly ever become synonymous with pretzels?
+It’s a combo as natural as, um … okay, admittedly, it’s a little weird.
 But here’s more than you ever wanted to know about how it came to be!

 We Philadelphians love us some pretzels.
 How much?
 We eat 12 times as many as anybody else in America, and we make 80 percent of the nation’s supply.
 Oh, sure, someplace had to be the USA’s pretzel capital, but why us?
 Here are some of the historical coincidences that brought about this twist of fate.